 While you wouldn’t want to leave your toddler with anything valuable, a physical item to connect them to you can really help.

 “Buy or make felted hearts and give one for them to keep in their coat /trouser pocket.
 They can squeeze it/fiddle with it when they get anxious.
 It’s a way of keeping a bit of mummy and /or daddy with them all day, especially if you spray it with your perfume.
 My big girls (teens) still have their felt hearts in their blazer pockets from when they first started school.”

 Anthea has a method for making the hearts on her website Blue Bear Wood

 Hopefully with these tips you’ll find one of two things that help you manage toddler separation anxiety.
-You can also check out my post on separation anxiety in older children.
+If you’re having particular trouble at night, check out these tips for separation anxiety at night.

 Enjoyed this post?
 Why not pin it for later!